technomancy/bussard/manual.md

 storage.
 Please note that attempting to access accounts of others is strictly forbidden by interstellar law.

-Services offered on stations vary by locale, but most stations at least offer to buy and sell cargo.
+Services offered on stations vary by location, but most stations at least offer to buy and sell cargo.
 The `cargo` program takes `list`, `buy`, and `sell` subcommands; see its online help (`cargo --help`) for usage details.
 You can run `ls /bin` to see a list of built-in programs on most computer systems.

-While your session is active, you will not be able to enter any code into your ship's REPL, and the REPL prompt will change to `$`.
-Enter `logout` to terminate your session and return to your ship's REPL.
+While your login session is active, you will not be able to enter any code into your ship's computer, and the console prompt will change to `$`.
+Enter `logout` to terminate your session and return to your ship's computer.

 If you have an account on a station server, you can copy files to and from the targeted station using